ogursoft/smdr-logger/README.md

 Run install.sh as root then edit /etc/smdr-logger/smdr.conf to match your IPO500 IP and port numbers.

-The original code was taken from SimpleSMDR by Gerry Armstrong
+The original code was taken from SimpleSMDR by Gerry Armstrong and Charlie Tank (hexnet)